BSVino/JaiPrimer/JaiPrimer.md

 In short, Jai could be described as a modern replacement for C. Some of the coolest features:

-- _Arbitrary compile-time code execution_ – Any function of the program can be made to run at compile time with #run.
+- **Arbitrary compile-time code execution** – Any function of the program can be made to run at compile time with `#run`
-- _Syntax-facilitated code refactoring_ – The language syntax facilitates code reuse by making it easy to move code from local block → local function → global function.
+- **Syntax-facilitated code refactoring** – The language syntax facilitates code reuse by making it easy to move code from local block → local function → global function
-- _Integrated build process_ – The build process and parameters are specified by the source code itself, for consistency.
+- **Integrated build process** – The build process and parameters are specified by the source code itself, for consistency
-- _Data-oriented structures_ – Automatic conversion between Structure of Arrays and Array of Structures, avoids classes and inheritance.
+- **Data-oriented structures** – Automatic conversion between Structure of Arrays and Array of Structures, avoids classes and inheritance
-- _Reflection and run-time type information_ – Static type information for every structure available at runtime.
+- **Reflection and run-time type information** – Static type information for every structure available at runtime
-- _A new approach to polymorphic procedures_ – Polymorphism at the function level, with programmer control by special procedures.
+- **A new approach to polymorphic procedures** – Polymorphism at the function level, with programmer control by special procedures
-- _Low-level memory management tools_ – Better control over how libraries allocate memory, automatic ownership management, no garbage collection.
+- **Low-level memory management tools** – Better control over how libraries allocate memory, automatic ownership management, no garbage collection
-- _Explicit control over optimization and performance characteristics_ – Explicit control over things like inlining, bounds checking, and initialization.
+- **Explicit control over optimization and performance characteristics** – Explicit control over things like inlining, bounds checking, and initialization

 The Philosophy of Jai
 =====================